University of Wisconsin–Madison

 Driesen (2021), “The Specter of Dictatorship: Judicial Enabling of Presidential Power.”

 David M. Driesen, The Specter of Dictatorship: Judicial Enabling of Presidential Power.
 Redwood City: Stanford University Press, 2021.
-Summary: In The Specter of Dictatorship, David Driesen analyzes the chief executive’s role in the democratic decline of …
+Summary: In The Specter of Dictatorship, David Driesen analyzes the chief executive’s role in the democratic decline of Hungary, Poland, and Turkey and argues that an insufficiently constrained presidency is one of the most important systemic threats to …

 Hanelt, Vincze (2025), “Managing Courts in Competitive Authoritarian Regimes: Co-Optation, Repression and Resistance in Hungary.”